 - As a PHP Developer, do I need to understand the existing site’s code before making any changes for the small bug?

 Take the difficulty factor into consideration.
-Depending on the difficulty of the job, the rates should be multiplied by a factor of 1.5x, 2x or even 2.5x.
-If the task is very easy for you and you want to be price competitive, even reducing the price can be an option.
+Depending on the difficulty of the job, the rates should be multiplied by a factor of 1.5x, 2x, or even 2.5x.
+If the task is straightforward for you, and you want to be price competitive, also reducing the price can be an option.

 4. Have an Hourly Rate

-Calculate your break-even hourly rate.
-The hourly rate is based on many factors, including rent, insurance and legal fees and other monthly and yearly expenses.
+Calculate your break-even hourly rate, which is a better way to set the right freelancing rate.
+The hourly rate is based on many factors, including rent, insurance, and legal fees and other monthly and yearly expenses.

-Once you have your hourly rate and has already determined the base time needed to get things done, it becomes easy for you to determine the base price which is the time needed in hours to get the task done multiplied by your hourly rate.
+Once you have your hourly rate and have already determined the base time needed to get things done, it becomes easy for you to determine the base price, which is the required time in hours to get the task done multiplied by your hourly rate.

 5. Examine Skills

-You might have a unique knowledge in the printing industry.
-You know a particular CMS.
-You might love cars or have unique contacts in an industry.
+One might have a unique knowledge of the printing industry.
+As an example, a particular CMS or cars or have unique contacts in an industry.
 You might have a knack for explaining difficult concepts to novices.
-All such unique skills that you have developed over time should help you demand better rates as a freelancer.
+All such exceptional skills that you have developed over time should help you demand better rates as a freelancer.

 Are there any skills or specific expertise you have that other freelancers don’t have?
-If you do, incorporate a multiplier for special knowledge.
+If you do, incorporate a multiplier for specialized knowledge.

-The best example of specific skill factor is of a translator.
-It is a very specific skill where one needs to know more than one language to be able to translate content from one language to another language.
+The best example of a specific skill factor is a translator.
+It is a particular skill where one needs to know more than one language to be able to translate content from one language to another language.

 6. Learn to say NO

-Some clients are always looking to pay less whereas others will be very time-consuming.
+Some clients are always looking to pay less, whereas others will be very time-consuming.
 These clients are usually responsible for most of the hassles that you will receive.
-You are worth lot more than that.
+You are worth a lot more than that.

 If someone is not willing to pay you what you are worth, say no to them.
-Accepting clients at a price they are willing to pay can mean you have to lower the quality of your work which may not be a very good idea for the long-term.
+Accepting clients at a price they are willing to pay can mean you have to lower the quality of your work, which may not be an excellent idea for the long-term.

 When you decide how much you are charging, be consistent.
 Always avoid a double price point.
-As an example if a client knows your hourly rate as $40 per hour and if you say you can get the task done in a couple of hours time, you can’t charge $200 for the task for sure.
+As an example, if a client knows your hourly rate as $40 per hour and if you say you can get the task done in a couple of hours, you can’t charge $200 for the job for sure.

-Multiple prices can mean client may lose trust in you.
-If a client knows about your hourly rate and asks for a very simple task, do it at the base hourly rate just to be consistent.
-Creating a long-term relationship with clients and building trust is the most important aspect of being a freelancer.
+Multiple prices can mean a client may lose trust in you.
+If a client knows about your hourly rate and asks for a straightforward task, do it at the base hourly rate just to be consistent.
+Creating a long-term relationship with clients and building trust is the most critical aspect of being a freelancer.